-Professional fees: Professional fees increased 21% in 2014, as a result of higher legal fees related to matters in litigation.
+Professional fees: Professional fees increased 13% in 2015 and 21% in 2014, as a result of higher legal fees related to matters in litigation.

-FDIC premiums: FDIC premiums decreased 13% during 2014, reflecting a reduction in rate due to Summit Community's release from its MOU.
-Further such reductions will be realized throughout 2015.
+FDIC premiums: FDIC premiums decreased 32% during 2015 and 13% during 2014, reflecting a reduction in rate due to Summit Community's release from its MOU in late 2014.
+These lower levels are expected to continue.

-Write-downs of foreclosed properties: These write-downs were comparable to the prior year due to reappraisals of the foreclosed properties portfolio.
-Management expects such write-downs to decline modestly in the near term.
+Write-downs of foreclosed properties: These write-downs declined 36% during 2015.
+Management expects such write-downs to continue to trend lower than in recent years.